-Finance Professionals Receive Largest Salary Increase In 10 Years
+Finance Professionals Are Receiving Largest Salary Increase In 10 Years

 top of page

-Finance Professionals Receive Largest Salary Increase In 10 Years
+Finance Professionals Are Receiving Largest Salary Increase In 10 Years

 There is no doubt that it’s a good time to be a finance professional.
-Salaries and benefits are increasing at a faster rate than many other departments, and the current skills gap means that there are tens of thousands of open positions desperate for professionals with experience.
+Salaries and benefits are increasing at a faster rate than many other departments, and the current skills gap means that there are lots of open positions looking for professionals with experience.

 To top it all off, executives are looking to advance finance employees within the company and provide them with flexible working options to retain them.
 Reports show that these are some of the most important categories that employees look at in order to navigate the ongoing tough economic times and markets.